martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-5.md

 ---
 layout: post
-meta_description: "Laravel 4.3 is coming in November, and some fundamental changes are coming for a minor version release.
+meta_description: "Laravel 5 is coming in November, and some fundamental changes are coming for a minor version release.
 So what are they?"
-title: What’s new in Laravel 4.3
+title: What’s new in Laravel 5
 ---
-Laravel 4.3 is coming in November, and some fundamental changes are coming for a minor version release.
+Laravel 5 is coming in November, and some fundamental changes.
+So, what are they?
-So what are they?

 ## New directory structure

-With Laravel 4.3 comes an overhaul of the directory structure of the starter app.
+With Laravel 5 comes an overhaul of the directory structure of the starter app.
-In 4.3, the **app** directory now only contains application logic.
+In version 5, the **app** directory now only contains application logic.
 That’s pretty obvious when you think about it.
 So if **app** only contains application logic what about, well, everything else?

 Directories like **config**, **database**, **storage** and **tests** have been moved to the root.
 The **lang** and **views** directories have been placed in a new **resources** directory, again in the root.
-This leaves the directory structure in Laravel 4.3 looking like thus:
+This leaves the directory structure in Laravel 5 looking like thus:

 * app
   * Console